wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 * `GetBlockUpdatesRange` returns updates performed by the blocks at the given range of height.
 * `Subscribe` returns stream of messages, first historical data (i.e. updates up to the current blockchain height), then current events in real time.
 Optionally, you can specify the start and/or end height.

 The `Subscribe` function returns all the events in real time: block append, microblock append, block rollback, microblock rollback (see the [Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol) protocol description).
-To handle rollbacks, we recommend that your client stores the previous states of the blockchain 10–100 blocks back from the current one, this is sufficient in the vast majority of cases (the maximum possible rollback height is 2000 blocks, but the probability of such a rollback is negligible).
+To handle rollbacks, we recommend that your client stores the previous states of the blockchain.
+10 blocks back from the current one is enough in the vast majority of cases.
+The maximum height that the node can rollback automatically is 100, the maximum height of manual rollback is 2000 blocks.
+For more details, see the [Deal With Forks](/en/waves-node/#deal-with-forks) section.

 If the connection was interrupted, roll back the last block on the client and restart receiving events from the previous block.

 For some analytical tasks, real-time events are not needed, for example, it is enough to update the data once an hour or once a day.
 In such cases, we recommend to use the `GetBlockUpdatesRange` function.
 It only returns historical data of blocks that are already applied, which is much easier to process.
 It is better to indicate the end height of the range a few blocks less than the current blockchain height to avoid issues with rollbacks.

+## Events Format

 See the format of requests and responses in the [blockchain_updates.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/events/grpc/blockchain_updates.proto) and [events.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/events/events.proto) files.